 Think you don’t need an enclosed track?
 Think again!

 In recent years, industries has been shifting from traditional I-Beam overhead conveyors to enclosed track conveyor designs.
 An enclosed track overhead conveyor consists of a chain running within a round track, such as our PAC-LINE™ overhead conveyor.
 Loads are suspended from the chain pendants that stick out of the slot of the track.
 Some enclosed track conveyor styles such as our PAC-MAX™ can also be inverted.

 An advantage of the enclosed track design is to prevent contamination of the conveyor chain.
 The enclosed track protects the chain against build-up and residue that could ultimately cause damage.
 For example, you can see in the image below of our enclosed track conveyor used in a heavy duty powder coating system.
 This is extremely important to maintaining the life span of an overhead conveyor system.
-Imagine the image below was an I-Beam style conveyor with exposed chain and track, the difference would be easy to see!
+Imagine the image above was an I-Beam style conveyor with exposed chain and track, the difference would be easy to see!

 There are other advantages of an enclosed track conveyor such as:

 - lower cross section height

 - finger pinch points are reduced with internally running conveyor chain